 The Write Here, Write Now Podcast Series

 The series is structured around the theme of student literacy.
 Each of the six, 10-minute long episodes of Write Here, Write Now explores and directly addresses recurrent issues experienced by university students that occur throughout their academic career.
-Focusing on improving student literacy by offering practical tips and simple strategies for developing their academic writing skills, the series comprises of interviews with students, lecturers and experienced tutors.
+Focusing on improving student literacy by offering practical tips and straightforward strategies for developing their academic writing skills, the series comprises of interviews with students, lecturers and experienced tutors.

 Each episode includes informative interviews with faculty members of University College Cork (UCC) as well as the Skill Centre, all of which have extensive experience in academic writing and assessing students’ written communication.
 The subject matter of the programme is relevant across all disciplines and is targeted at a general audience so that students of all levels and from all backgrounds, as well as those outside of academia, will find it useful.